Jvcgoncalves/stock-manager/README.md

 - Firebase Auth
 - Firebase database

+## Features

+The features of the application are:

+- Save products
+- Delete products
+- See products
+- Update products
+- Manage products
+- Organize your items

 ## How to use

 ### 1 - When you acess the hosting link you will see the form to sign in, if you never used this site before you need to click at "Registrar-se" (sign Up)